VTwin90/VGAME/README.md

 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) -used to inspect page elements, test different CSS styles, debug issues and responsiveness.
 * [Responsive Design Checker](https://responsivedesignchecker.com/) -used to check responsiveness.
 * [Techsini](https://techsini.com/multi-mockup/) -used to create the Mock up image in this README.
+* [Online-Convert](https://image.online-convert.com/convert-to-webp) -used to change hero image to webp file.

 ## **Testing**
 ***